Who Should Invest in a Solo (Individual) 401k?

 The employee/employer provision associated with the Solo 401(k) option would allow you to contribute more each year.
 The Sep IRA only allows employee contributions.

-If and when you're ready to open your own individual 401(k) retirement savings account and reap the tax advantages, you may do so through a bank, retail brokerage account, or your online investment account.
+If and when you're ready to open your own individual 401(k) retirement savings account and reap the tax advantages, you may do so through a bank, retail brokerage account, or online investment account.

 - What is a Self Directed IRA (SDIRA)?
 Should I Use One?